Heading to Chile for the solar eclipse? Here are 17 of the country's best stargazing sites

 San Pedro itself also boasts a range of astronomical tours and a lot of observatories worth a visit.

-Chile’s top observatories for tourists
+Chile's best observatories for visiting tourists

 Mamalluca Observatory